-- Drought can be an issue for farms whether it's for an extended period, or for shorter periods at important times of the year, such as the autumn break. - There are a range of tactical responses to managing challenges posed by drought. - Managing a drought and its impacts can occur over multiple seasons as challenges like soil cover and residual herbicide carryover, or degraded pasture base can persist after the drought has broken.
+- Drought can be an issue for grain farms whether it's for an extended period, or for shorter periods at important times of the year, such as the autumn break. - Tactical responses to managing crop failure can include grazing crops or cutting for hay to recoup income. - Managing a drought and its impacts can occur over multiple seasons as challenges like soil cover and residual herbicide carryover can persist after the drought has broken.